Looking for a sterile, easy-to-use root zone media your marijuana roots will love in indoor grow ops? Then look at rockwool.

 The rapidity with which nutrients salts can be totally purged out of rockwool is a benefit at the end of bloom phase, and any time during the growing season if the root zone has been overfertilized.

 The main thing to remember is that in the world of hydroponics marijuana growing, one of the purest, most productive gardening methods is using rockwool and synthetic hydroponics nutrients.

 Only deep water culture and aeroponics provide better nutrients control and more root zone oxygenation.

 Please note: I don’t recommend using organic nutrients in rockwool, as organics are likely to clog the medium and foul it, creating habitat for harmful fungus gnats and root rot.

-Also note: a two cubic-foot bag of Grodan cubes or chunks has instructions printed on it claiming that one bag will fill 23 1-gallon pots.
-It won’t.
+Also note: a two cubic-foot bag of Grodan cubes or chunks has instructions on it claiming one bag fills 23 1-gallon pots.
+It does not.
 I can only fill between 12-14 gallons of pot space total from two cubic feet of cubes or chunks.

 Finally, I don’t recommend rockwool for germinating seeds.
 It seems too dense for seedling roots and I’ve lost some valuable seeds to that.
 Feel free to contact Grodan to find out how to germinate seeds for rockwool grow ops.

 For growers who’ve been using soil, coco coir, lava rocks, or soilless mix and have been experiencing problems with nutrients and/or root zone pH, Grodan rockwool is a great alternative.